 The Board oversees the performance of FPM.
-It monitors FPM's financial position and its ability to withstand severe scenarios as considered in the company's own capital assessment as part of the FIL Holdings (UK) Ltd ICAAP (Internal Capital Adequacy Assessment Process).
+It monitors FPM's financial position and its ability to withstand severe scenarios as considered in its own capital assessment as part of the FIL Holdings (UK) Ltd ICAAP (Internal Capital Adequacy Assessment Process).

-There has been no material change to FIL Life's risk profile as a result of the COVID-19 pandemic.
-The Company does, however, recognise that there may be emerging risks and vulnerabilities should the pandemic intensify again, as well as longer-term risks arising from the wider economic impact.
+There continues to be no material change to FIL Life's risk profile as a result of the COVID-19 pandemic.
+The Company does, however, recognise the likelihood of emerging risks and vulnerabilities arising from any further intensification in future, as well as longer-term risks arising from the wider economic impact.